 You’ve asked it in a few different ways, but the basic question is the same.
 I’m ready to explain to you with my Mod Podge formula guide – so let’s do this thing.
 And in case you are wondering if you should make your own Mod Podge, the answer is no. Here’s why.

 #1 thing to remember: All Mod Podge formulas are essentially the same in that they can all do three things.
 They are all good for gluing, sealing and finishing.

 The finish or use may be different, but they are all capable of those three things.
 Don’t forget that.
 Now read on to get the Mod Podge formula guide – but before you do that, here’s a Mod Podge formula guide video!

 Classic Mod Podge: There are 2 formulas that fall under this umbrella: Gloss and Matte.
 When the best decoupage medium in the world was developed over 40 years ago, it was started with these two.
 The only difference between these two is the finish that results when it’s dry.
 That’s it.

-With Gloss I typically hear, “after it's dry, it's sticky.”
+With the Gloss formula, I typically receive the feedback that “after it’s dry, it’s sticky.”
 Sometimes I hear that about Matte too.
-It really depends on the climate you live in, but there's a very simple solution: spray with several coats of a clear acrylic sealer and you'll be fine.
+It really depends on the climate you live in, but there’s a very simple solution: spray with several coats of a clear acrylic sealer and you’ll be fine.
 Stickiness be gone!
 Extra protection too.